 Current Research StudentsKaitlyn Nelson, Sylvana Bendana and Megan Graubard are currently doing MS research under Wendy's supervision.
 Kaitlyn is exploring the timing and source of selected element and isotopic enrichments in historical and recent lavas from Mt.
 Etna, and Sylvana and Megan are working on the Steens Basalt with Nicole Moore (PhD student) and Professor Anita Grunder (Oregon State University).
 Jenna Adams is doing an undergraduate honors thesis on Arenal using the Magma Chamber Simulator.

 Bohrson received her Ph.D. from UCLA in 1993.
 From 1994-1998, she held a University of California Office of the President Postdoctoral Fellowship and a National Science Foundation Postdoctoral Fellowship, and was employed in the Department of Geological Sciences at the University of California, Santa Barbara as a researcher and lecturer.

-At Central Washington University, Bohrson has been the Director of the Office of Undergraduate Research (2000-2003), and the Interim Director of Unviersity Research (2002-2003).
+At Central Washington University, Bohrson has been the Director of the Office of Undergraduate Research (2000-2003), and the Interim Director of Unviersity Research (2002-2003) and she was Chair of Geological Sciences (2007-2011).
 She is currently the Director of the CWU Science Talent Expansion Program.

 •Salisbury MJ, Bohrson WA, Clynne M, Ramos FC, Hoskin P, 2008, Origin of the 1915 Lassen Peak eruption by magma mixing: Evidence for formation of